 The Penn State Alumni discount is 10%.

-*If you have valid CPR and First Aid Training certification cards you do not need to take the First Aid and CPR class offered on 9/27.
+*If you have valid CPR and First Aid Training certification cards you do not need to take the First Aid and CPR class with Penn State.
 In that case, the tuition is $1395.
 Please note that on-line CPR or First Aid training is not accepted for this class*.
 Your First Aid and CPR must be taken in a live class.